About the Act

 Te Ara Ahunga Ora Retirement Commission, led by current Mana Ahungarua Retirement Commissioner Jane Wrightson, monitors:

-• the effects of the legislation and Code of Practice, and
+• the effects of the legislation and Code of Practice

 • the establishment and oversight of the disputes panel system.